-As a consequence of Theorem \ref{Aubin Case} and Theorem \ref{Case teo esfera no existe minimo}, the equality in \eqref{desigualdad Aubin} holds for $(S^n, g_0, dV_{g_0}, \frac{1}{2})$.
-In this paper, we prove for non-locally conformally flat manifolds with dimension $n \geq 7$ and every non-negative number $m$ that inequality \eqref{desigualdad Aubin} is strict.
-Then by Theorem \ref{Aubin Case} the existence of a minimizer of the weighted Yamabe problem follows.
-This result is a ge\-ne\-ra\-li\-za\-tion of the Aubin existence Theorem and a generalization of Case existence result for $m$ non-integer.
+In this paper, we prove for nonlocally conformally flat manifolds with dimension $n \geq 6$ and $m \in \bigcup \limits_{i \in \mathbb{N} \cup \{ 0 \}} [i,i + \delta)$ for some $\delta > 0$ that inequality \eqref{desigualdad Aubin} is strict.
+By Theorem \ref{Aubin Case}, the existence of a minimizer of the weighted Yamabe problem follows.
+This result is a ge\-ne\-ra\-li\-za\-tion of the Aubin existence theorem and a generalization of the Case existence result for $m$ close to the integers.